 Unfortunately, either knowingly or unknowingly, administrators still to this day attempt to use the fighting words doctrine to justify punishing students for offensive speech.
 But those decisions often take place behind the closed doors of a disciplinary committee hearing or are used as a “bargaining chip” to force students to submit to mandatory “tolerance” education or face a higher punishment.

-These unfortunate abuses offer yet another example of why you must know your rights.
+These unfortunate abuses of “fighting words” offer yet another example of why you must know your rights.
 Educate yourself, find local attorneys or professors to host free speech seminars, bring in outside speakers to discuss the First Amendment, and get a free copy of FIRE’s Guide to Free Speech on Campus.